There are no simple ways

 A constitutional democracy is less a “thing” than an enterprise, an intellectual and practical endeavor that calls into being something which is itself evolving — or, more precisely, coevolving with all the other particulars and potentials of our seedling planet.

-Indeed, a constitutional democracy is not a “thing”; it is “no-thing”; it is … Framustan: “created” when “backing into the future” … focused on avoiding and evading recognizable errors, danger-signals, attacks from mindless quarters, etc.
+Indeed, a constitutional democracy is not a “thing”; it is “no-thing”; it is … Framustan: “created” when “backing into the future” … focused on avoiding and evading recognizable errors, subtle danger-signals, attacks from mindless quarters, deliberately-distorted narratives, and sheer demagoguery, etc.

-Backing gracefully, of course.
+Backing gracefully into the future, never too sure.
 It is a form of dance.

 As Isadora said.